- About Us

 Nevada School Choice

 School choice allows public education funds to follow students to the schools or services that best fit their needs—whether that’s to a public school, private school, charter school, home school or any other learning environment parents choose for their kids.
-Nevada has two educational programs available.

 Nevada’s Educational Choice Scholarship program was enacted and launched in 2015.
 The tax-credit scholarship program allows corporations to claim a 100 percent tax credit when they contribute to approved scholarship-granting organizations (SGOs).
 The SGOs then provide private school scholarships to families who meet the income requirements.
 Learn more about the program’s funding, eligibility, and regulations on this page.